lucasfcosta/blog/_posts/2018-07-29-An-Introduction-to-Lambda-Calculus-Part-1.md

 ```

 **Abstractions** are perhaps the most iconic kind of lambda expression, they **define what we call functions** or, more adequately, lambdas: which are just anonymous functions.
-The `ID` is an abstraction is called the metavariable, which is the variable in that abstraction which is going to be used in the function's body (which in this case is `E`), for example.
+The `ID` in the beginning of that abstraction is called the metavariable.
+The metavaraible is the variable that is going to be used in the function's body (which in this case is `E`), for example:

 ```js
 (x) => x * x // Abstraction equivalent